Deep $\Pi^0_1$ Classes: Depth, mutual information, and the Independence Postulate

 Then, by following the same reasoning as above, we would have $\I(\sigma : \tau) \geq^+ n-2\log n$ for all $\sigma \in S$ (and thus all $\sigma \in T_{f(n)}$).
 We shall prove that $\Omega \uh n$ contains enough information to recover such a set~$S$, thus proving the theorem.

-The real number $\Omega$ is lower semi-computable and Solovay complete (see~\cite[Section 9.1]{DowneyH2010}).
-As a consequence, for every other lower semi-computable real $\alpha$, knowing the first~$k$ bits of $\Omega$ allows us to compute the first $k-O(1)$ bits of $\alpha$.
+The real number $\Omega$ is left-c.e.\ and Solovay complete (see~\cite[Section 9.1]{DowneyH2010}).
+As a consequence, for every other left-c.e.\ real $\alpha$, knowing the first~$k$ bits of $\Omega$ allows us to compute the first $k-O(1)$ bits of $\alpha$.
 For all~$n$, define:

-and observe that $a_n$ is lower semi-computable uniformly in~$n$ (because $T_{f(n)}$ is co-c.e.\ uniformly in~$n$), and belongs to $[0,1]$.
+and observe that $a_n$ is left-c.e.\ uniformly in~$n$ (because $T_{f(n)}$ is co-c.e.\ uniformly in~$n$), and belongs to $[0,1]$.
 Define now